-The Inflation Adjusted Basic Chain Ladder (triangulation) was applied on the calculation of IBNR for all the classes of business except Farming, Aviation, Liability and Marine.
-The four classes and USD business had insufficient data for statistical analysis and guided by the regulatory approach (Circular 1 of 2014) of determining IBNR reserve through applying a minimum of 5% of Net Written Premium, we calculated the reserve to be 7% of written premiums.
+The Bornhuetter Ferguson Method was applied on the calculation of IBNR for the Miscellaneous Accident and Fire classes whilst the Percentage of Premium was applied on the Marine, Aviation, Liability, Farming, Engineering and Motor (for the ZWL business).
+We adopted a 7% of the Net Written Premium for the ZWL business.
+The USD business had insufficient data for statistical analysis and guided by the regulatory approach (Circular 1 of 2014) of determining IBNR reserve through applying a minimum of 5% of Net Written Premium